PostHog/posthog.com/contents/blog/how-to-create-personas.md

   - Product
 ---

-## What are user personas?
+## What is a user persona?

 User personas are a generalized way of understanding and talking about the people using your product.
 This enables you to empathize with them and focus on their needs while you're building for them.

-This is different from other personas, like buyer personas or ideal customer profiles (ICPs), who may not actually use your product.
+Users personas are not the same as buyer personas or ideal customer profiles (ICPs), who may not actually use your product.

 Here's a quick comparison: